Female Genital Mutilation

 Female Genital Mutilation (FGM) comprises all procedures involving the partial or total removal of the external female genitalia or any other injury to the female genital organs for non-medical reasons.

-Female Genital Multilation (FGM) is a form of child abuse and violence against female children and women, a serious public health concern and a goes against human rights.
+Female Genital Multilation (FGM) is a form of child abuse and violence against female children and women, a serious public health concern that goes against human rights.

 It is illegal in the UK to subject a femal child or woman to female genital mutilation (FGM), to take a child abroad to undergo FGM or for any person to advise, help or force a female child to inflict FGM on herself.
 It is also an offence to fail to protect a female child from the risk of FGM